-AFP recently spoke with Sommer Gentry, a mathematics professor at the U.S. Naval Academy in Annapolis, Md., who became an outspoken critic of the TSA after falling victim to similar abuse.
+AMERICAN FREE PRESS recently spoke with Sommer Gentry, a mathematics professor at the U.S. Naval Academy in Annapolis, Md., who became an outspoken critic of the TSA after falling victim to similar abuse.

 “I was going through security at Baltimore-Washington International Airport, when I was flagged because I was wearing a skirt,” she said.
 “The screener placed a handheld metal detector between my legs and pushed it up into my body.
 I was so horribly offended that I cried for hours.”

 Mrs. Gentry went public with her story, logged a complaint with the TSA and contacted her local congressman.
 The TSA later apologized for the incident but said the accidental touching of people’s private parts is sometimes unavoidable.